A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Introduction

 \item \emph{Security Enhancements: From Vulnerable to Robust and Privacy-Preserving.} Parallel to these architectural improvements, POI recommendation systems initially exhibited significant privacy and security vulnerabilities, as early designs were prone to data breaches and exploitation~\cite{wu2022fedattack,yu2023untargeted,zhang2022pipattack}.
 As these vulnerabilities were exposed, researchers began to focus on developing more secure solutions.
 Over time, a variety of privacy-preserving techniques were introduced to protect sensitive user data.
 Approaches such as differential privacy~\cite{chen2022differential} and federated learning~\cite{perifanis2023fedpoirec} have become central to modern POI recommendation systems, ensuring that while user data is safeguarded, the accuracy and relevance of recommendations are maintained.
 These techniques have shifted the landscape towards more robust systems capable of balancing both security and performance. \end{itemize}

-While existing surveys~\cite{wang2023survey,islam2022survey,werneck2020survey,zhao2016survey} have contributed valuable insights into POI recommendation systems, there remains a critical need for a comprehensive review that reflects the rapid developments across POI models, architectures, and security.
-For instance, while Zhao \textit{et al.}~\cite{zhao2016survey} provide a thorough review of POI recommendation with traditional techniques like matrix factorization, the growing challenges within deep POI recommender systems are not covered.
-By contrast, Wang \textit{et al.}~\cite{wang2023survey} provide an overview of various POI recommendation methods in the deep learning era, yet they do not delve deeply into the architectural and security challenges that have emerged with the rise of decentralized systems and practical privacy concerns.
+While existing surveys~\cite{zhao2016survey,werneck2020survey,islam2022survey,wang2023survey,yin2024survey} have contributed valuable insights into POI recommendation systems, there remains a critical need for a comprehensive review that reflects the rapid developments across POI models, architectures, and security.
+For instance, while Zhao \textit{et al.}~\cite{zhao2016survey} provided a thorough review of POI recommendation with traditional techniques like matrix factorization, the growing challenges within deep POI recommender systems are not covered.
+By contrast, Wang \textit{et al.}~\cite{wang2023survey} provided an overview of various POI recommendation methods in the deep learning era, yet they do not delve deeply into the architectural and security challenges that have emerged with the rise of decentralized systems and practical privacy concerns.
 Similarly, Islam's survey~\cite{islam2022survey} emphasizes the impact of deep learning on POI recommendation, but it overlooks key advancements in federated learning and edge computing, which are increasingly shaping the deployment of these systems.
-Furthermore, Werneck's survey~\cite{werneck2020survey} provides a detailed account of POI recommendation techniques from 2017 to 2019, offering valuable insights into the evolution of methodologies during that time frame, but it lacks coverage of more recent advancements such as the integration of GNNs and LLMs, which bring about not only powerful user modeling capabilities but also intensive computation and scalability issues.
-To summarize, a noticeable gap in the literature regarding cutting-edge models, architectural evolution, and security considerations is shown in Table~\ref{tab:survey}.
+Furthermore, Werneck's survey~\cite{werneck2020survey} provides a detailed account of POI recommendation techniques from 2017 to 2019, offering valuable insights into the evolution of methodologies during that time frame, but it lacks coverage of more recent advancements such as the integration of GNNs and LLMs, which bring about not only powerful user modeling capabilities but also intensive computation and scalability issues. \tkderevision{Recently, Yin \textit{et al.}~\cite{yin2024survey} provided a comprehensive survey on on-device recommender systems, covering aspects such as deployment, inference, training, updating, and the security and privacy of these systems.
+Consequently, their work does not address key aspects of POI recommendation, such as the foundational models used.
+As shown in Table~\ref{tab:survey}, there is a noticeable gap in the literature regarding cutting-edge models, architectural evolution, and security considerations.